 Economic reconciliation is another way of saying that we all need to work at creating opportunities for everyone to reach their full potential and make money.
 Indigenous economic reconciliation applies this idea specifically to members of the community.

 Both Indigenous and non-Indigenous communities need this reconciliation in place.
-It would allow members to take part in and benefit from business opportunities that arise in our territory.
+It would allow members to participate in and benefit from business opportunities in our territory.
 Without it, non-Indigenous businesses wouldn’t know whether developmental projects can go forward in our community and territory.
 We all need to work together to achieve our goals.

 Finally, having an Indigenous economic reconciliation in place creates pride in our community and our businesses.
 It shows non-Indigenous communities that we’re a valuable part of the broader business landscape.